 - Disconnect from the Internet.

 - Create 1 MB encrypted drive using VeraCrypt and store your seed there also.
 Unmount the encrypted drive and connect to Internet again.
 Now copy this encrypted drive to external storage and upload it to, already E2E encrypted, Tresorit cloud storage.
-Now you have your wallet in the form of a seed at three different places — paper, encrypted external storage and encrypted cloud storage.
+Now you have your wallet in the form of a seed at three different places — steel, encrypted external storage and encrypted cloud storage.

 - Since my wallet is offline, I simply use online Blockstream to track transaction confirmation for my address after buying.